dilysbi/horaswap-libs-uikit/README.md

 A reset CSS is available as a global styled component.

 ```
-import { ResetCSS } from 'flanswap-libs-uikit'
+import { ResetCSS } from 'horaswap-libs-uikit'
 ...
 <ResetCSS />
 ```